e271828e/Flight.jl/docs/notes/design/framework_spec.md

 offers no root to bracket — and it runs identically paced or unpaced ([§2.1](#21-events-two-detection-policies), [§8.4](#84-localization-mechanics)).

-**once per event** — the rule bounding the boundary event iteration: each declared event fires at most once per boundary, which makes termination structural; an event legitimately re-enabled within the boundary waits one step, with an `EventDeferred` warning ([§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event)).

 **pacing / pacer debt** — the pacer inserts waits between completed frames and never alters the boundary sequence; a frame exceeding its wall budget leaves **debt** that later frames repay, with excess forgiven by re-anchor plus